roboticsmick/LSSR_GPS_BASE_STATION/README.md

 * 7.4V LIPO WITH XT30 CONNECTION
 * C++ (platformIO)

-Software will be shared, but is currently a work in progress.
+Software will be open-source, but is currently a work in progress.

+Case design will also be shared.

+All PCB design and modelling was done using Fusion360.